Landlord Information

 RENT

 Rent payments are due every calendar month.
-All rents are due in advance starting from the commencement of the tenancy.
 We encourage tenants to pay their rent by standing order, however, if a tenant pays by cheque we must allow time for this to clear in our bank before forwarding payment on to yourself.
 Rental payments are usually forwarded to the Landlord within 10 working days of collection.
 Once we have the cleared monies a statement will be sent to you and the money paid directly into your bank account via a direct internet bank transfer.

 DEPOSITS

 A deposit is required on all tenancies.
-The deposit is equal to one month’s rent, unless otherwise agreed.
+The deposit is upto a maximum of 5 weeks rent value for annual rents less than £50,000, or 6 weeks rent value for annual rents more than £50,000.
 The purpose of the dilapidations deposit is to protect the Landlord against damage to the property during the tenancy.
 The deposit will be forwarded to The Deposit Protection Scheme (D.P.S.), which is a Government regulated custodial deposit scheme.

 As your agent we deal with this deposit under the requirements of the D.P.S. until the end of the tenancy when the property and contents have been checked for unfair wear and tear and handling any termination issues with the tenant and the D.P.S.